Ricky-lab/Dinnect/README.md

 ## Set up:
 - Once you clone the project of your native env, double check the techs and framework version that you are using
+- Make sure you have your `bundle` update to the latest version.
+Using: `gem update bundler`
 - run `bundle update` until you get the return without errors.
 - Then you can set up to the local server to test, eg: